 After construction, Ho-Chunk basket artist Kimberly Crowley continued the lesson by teaching students and faculty to weave a basket using similar yet complex methods of weaving and binding the small basket together.

 November 17, 2022

 Winter in DeJope requires additional protection from the elements.
 Ho-Chunks would make seasonal clothing from animal hides lined with furs, along with snowshoes to travel.
-Ho-Chunk artist Heather Cloud is known for her work as a seamstress.
-Ms. Cloud will teach how to make a fleece variation of gauntlet-style mittens.
+Ho-Chunk artist Heather Cloud, known for her work as a seamstress, taught students and faculty how to make a fleece variation of gauntlet-style mittens.
 This style of mitten covers your wrist and the end of your coat to prevent wind and snow from contacting your skin.
-Take a pattern and develop your skills further and customize it to your style.

 Ho-Chunk Cultural Artist

 Heather Cloud is a Thunder Clan member of the Ho-Chunk Nation of Baraboo, WI.
 She began sewing and beading at a very young age as she was taught by her paternal grandmother.
 Heather enjoys perpetuating her culture by sharing with the younger generation.
 She actively supports, encourages, and enjoys mentoring others to ensure these traditional works continue to flourish for future generations.